 Freelance copywriting is a fascinating job.
-But, as any job, it requires one to master a set of skills and tools to succeed.
-At Boxmode, we surely believe that a personal website is instrumental for the success in this field.
+But, like any job, it requires one to master a set of skills and tools to succeed.
+At Boxmode, we surely believe that a personal website is instrumental for success in this field.
 You just need to use it right.

 We’ve asked 14 freelance copywriters the following question: “If you were at the beginning of your career path as a freelance copywriter, what would you want to know before creating your personal website?”

 A warning: Some of their answers may seem controversial, but we hope you’ll find the tips that sound right for your situation.

 Elna Cain, expert freelance B2B writer for brands and SaaS

 “As a newly copywriter online, one of the best things to have to help grow your client base is a service-based website.”

 This website promotes your copywriting service, shows your credibility, experience, writing skills and social proof as a copywriter.
 But, wait, if you’re new, how do you show this?
 Utilize three easy tips to optimize your website: show the benefits (not only features), provide samples of your work, and make it easy to contact you.

 To show the benefits of your service, your website copy has to speak to your ideal client – sports agencies, protein powder businesses, or yoga wear brands, for example.
 Use industry verbiage, stats, and storytelling to show authenticity that you understand your service.